How to Play MOV on Windows Media Player?

 Solution 2: Play MOV HEVC videos using Windows Media Player alternative - 5KPlayer.
 This free MOV player can cope with whatever you feed it, be HEVC 8 bit, 10bit or 12bit MOV files and playback them in 720p, 1080p full HD, 2.7K or 4K Ultra HD without any stuttering or lagging, all thanks to its Intel/Nvidia/AMD GPU hardware decoding techs to easily deal with the compute-intensive HEVC playback mainly on GPU to extremely release CPU burden.

-Type 3.
-Play 4K MOV on Windows Media Players
+Method 3.
+Play 4K MOV on Windows Media Player

 You would also meet the trouble of only audio, no picture when playing 4K MOV on Windows Media Player.
 Partly because Windows Media Player is powerless to handle the playback of 4K MOV at YUV444 or YUV420 RGB formula esp.
 4K 60FPS now and then.
 Besides, unlike 1080p video, 4K video playback is more demanding than 1080p in computer hardware configurations like RAM, CPU and GPU.

 To resolve the 4K MOV footage playback issue, one effective solution is to use WinX HD Video Converter Deluxe to downscale 4K to 1080p or lower frame rate from 120/60FPS to 30FPS to reduce the computational complexity and lower the hardware requirements on your laptop.
 Thus, your MOV video clips can be smoothly played back on Windows Media Player with nary an error.
 If you encounter format incompatibility issue, this tool also helps transcode MOV to MP4, a format that is widely accepted by media players, video editors, cloud storage services, video streaming platforms, etc.